DigitalWallonia/spreadsheet-to-rdf/README.md

 # Excel Taxonomy to RDF Converter

-This application converts taxonomy data from an Excel file into RDF format and validates the RDF using a SHACL API.
-It processes the taxonomy data, generates RDF triples, and checks for conformance with SHACL shapes.
+This application converts taxonomy data from an Excel file into RDF format and validates the RDF using against SHACL shapes.

 ## Features

 - Converts taxonomy data from Excel files into RDF format.
-- Supports RDF serialization in Turtle format.
+- Evaluates the languages of labels to add the English labels and potential typos in definitions.
-- Validates RDF content using a SHACL API.
+- Validates RDF content against SHACL shape.
-- Provides detailed logging of validation results.

 ## Prerequisites